Roofing: MATERIALS ENCYcLOPEDIA

 Transportation — Low to High

-Recyclable — Metal fasteners.
-Quantities will be negligible.
+Recyclable — Metal fasteners and flashing.
+Quantities will be negligible to low.

 Chart of Embodied energy & carbon